Myrtle Davis - Bristol Myers Squibb Featured Researcher

 Central New Jersey

-Myrtle Davis serves as executive director of Discovery Toxicology.
+Myrtle Davis serves as scientific vice president of Discovery Toxicology.
 In this role, Myrtle and her team are responsible for characterizing and understanding the toxicity profiles of investigational molecules in the Bristol Myers Squibb pipeline.
 Myrtle’s goal is to be able to provide a better understanding around the safety profiles of these potential therapies, in order to help researchers better determine appropriate dosing and support eventual approval of critical therapies for patients in need.

 “Toxicology, or ‘tox’ as toxicologists like to call it, is all about finding and maintaining balance,” she said.
 “Our ultimate goal is to help discover therapies that have the best possible safety profiles but are also efficacious for patients with serious diseases.”